Introduction

 Purpose:

-• Developer Mode provides tools and settings that are crucial for app development and testing, including USB Debugging and access to system logs.
+Developer Mode offers tools and settings that are essential for app development and testing, such as USB Debugging and access to system logs.

 How to Use: